ExaVault/evapi-php-samples/README.md

 **Step 2 - Get your API Credentials**

 The next step is to generate an API key and token from your ExaVault account.
 You'll need to log into the ExaVault web file manager, as an admin-level user, to get the API key and access token.
-See [our API reference documentation](https://www.exavault.com/developer/api-docs/v2/#section/Obtaining-Your-API-Key-and-Access-Token) for the step-by-step guide to create your key and/or token.
+See [our API reference documentation](https://www.exavault.com/developer/api-docs/v2/#section/Obtaining-Your-API-Key-and-Access-Token) for the step-by-step guide to create your key and token.

 If you are not an admin-level user of an ExaVault account, you'll need someone with admin-level access to follow the steps and give you the API key and access token.